Appendix B – Employee Return to Campus Policies and Guidance

-Caldwell University is committed to monitoring and sharing authoritative information from the CDC, the state and federal governments and others about the nature and spread of infectious diseases, including symptoms and signs to watch for, as well as required steps to be taken in the event of an illness or outbreak.
-These policies and guidance may be updated as additional guidance and requirements are released.
+Caldwell University is committed to monitoring and sharing authoritative information from the CDC, the state and federal governments, and others about nature and spread of infectious diseases, including symptoms and signs to watch for, as well as required steps to be taken in the event of an illness or outbreak.
+These policies and guidelines may be updated as additional guidance and requirements are released.

 Instruction for the fall 2020 semester is scheduled to begin on August 31.
 While the University is hoping we return in Stage 3 of the state’s restart plan, in the event we remain in Stage 2, instruction will remain remote with the exception of open labs, clinical courses, technical classes, and hands-on instruction.
 Also in Stage 2, all but essential employees will continue to work from home.
 Contained in this document is information to establish standards that allow employees to return to their areas of in-person engagement in the work setting in a manner that protects their health and the health of the Caldwell community in accordance with CDC guidance.
 Supervisors of administrative departments have been asked to submit operational plans that include identifying positions that have responsibilities requiring an on-campus presence.
 Most employees will begin to return to campus in a phased manner, with staggered schedules to promote social distancing while maintaining appropriate office coverage for student support services.